AIMultipleAIMultiple

 Problem

-Hellenic Bank experienced a lack of standardization, centralization, and digitalization in its procurement processes, leading to inefficiencies, and high costs.
-The process also needs improved compliance with regulatory requirements.
-5
+Hellenic Bank suffered from a lack of standardization, centralization, and digitalization in procurement, leading to high costs and general inefficiency.
+They also needed to urgently improve compliance with regulatory rules.5

 Solution